Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 Growing pumpkins for Halloween is a great family project.
 What you plan to do with them will determine which ones you grow.
 Large pumpkins that are suitable for use as jack-o-lanterns aren't used for cooking or baking because their flesh is watery and stringy.
 The stringiness will not combine well with the other ingredients for a smooth batter, so your pie will not be smooth and creamy.
 If you are using them for breads or muffins, the extra moisture makes batter too moist, so they will not bake correctly.
 They will lack the proper "crumb," or texture.

-The best pumpkins for baking, especially that all-important pie, are smaller with firmer flesh and lower water content.
+The best pumpkins for baking, especially that all-important pie, are smaller ones with firmer flesh and lower water content.
 The firm flesh mixes in with the flour, sugar and eggs, which creates a smooth batter.
 The low water content allows you to better control the moisture of the batter so that your pies and muffins will bake correctly and your finished product will have that desirable "crumb," or creamy texture in the case of pies.

 What Are the Best Pumpkins to Bake With?